Adrevland/Deep-Artificial-NeuralNetwork/README.md

 - Reinforcement Learning
 - Expanded to a Deep Q Network
 - Tested in Unreal Engine 5 to play games
-- Started to implement Clipped Double DQN and Actor Critics
+- Started to implement Clipped Double Q Network and Actor Critics
 ___

 Example on how to use the network in main.cpp